-Appellant

-Daniel Kolinsky QC

-Hannah Gibbs

-(Instructed by North Yorkshire County Council Legal Services) Respondents (1 and 2)
+Daniel Kolinsky QC and Hannah Gibbs (instructed by North Yorkshire Council Legal Services ) for the appellant.

-Peter Village QC

-James Strachan QC

-Ned Helme

-Ruth Keating

-(Instructed by Pinsent

-Masons LLP (Leeds))

-Respondent (3)

-Alison Ogley

-(Instructed by Walker
+Peter Village QC, James Strachan QC, Ned Helme and Ruth Keating (instructed by Pinsent Masons LLP (Leeds )) for the first and second respondents.

-Morris LLP)
+Alison Ogley (instructed by Walker Morris LLP) for the third respondent.